ama-team/entity-mapper/README.md

 [![Code Climate][shields.codeclimate]][codeclimate]
 [![Scrutinizer][shields.scrutinizer.master]][scrutinizer.master]

-This project contains an entity mapper - an API for native data structure to custom class and vice versa conversion.
-You may find it useful in:
+This library provides entity mapper - API for seamless one-class-to-another object conversion.
+This comes handy in:

 - Deserializing complex structures
 - Converting structures to objects that don't have one-to-one relation
 - Retrieving entity information from it's path (e.g. inferring parent hash keys as entity attribute)
-- Deserializing objects that may have different representation (e.g. from hash or string)
+- Deserializing objects that may have different representation (e.g. name may came as both `'John Doe'` or `{first: 'John', last: 'Doe'}`)

 You may find yourself in such a situation when storing data in Chef node attributes, building API clients or storing data in database.